kebaldwi/ansible_lab_v1/MDTGuide.md

   files = ["stdout"]
   data_format = "influx"
 ```
 The syntax is pretty straightforward.
 We have two output destinations in the lab.
 One is to Influxdb database which listens on tcp port 8086.
 It's configured under _[[outputs.influxdb_v2]]_.
-This is the name of output plugin telegraf supports.
-It has specific "bucket", "token" and "organization" defined to access Influxdb database.
-The second output is print out the data received at telegraf to the terminal.
-This is helpful when you diagnose and verify the telemetry data.
+This is the name of output plugin Telegraf supports.
+It has a specific "bucket", "token" and "organization" defined to access the Influxdb database.
+The second output directs Telegraf to print the telemetry data received to the terminal.
+This is helpful when you are working on diagnosing and verifying the telemetry data.
 When you look the data printed out in the terminal, it follows the format like this:
-measurement,tag1=value1,tag2=value2,...,tagn=vlauen field1=value1,field2=value2,...fieldn=valuen
+measurement,tag1=value1,tag2=value2,...,tagn=valuen field1=value1,field2=value2,...fieldn=valuen
 Here is example for the cpu 5 seconds output:
 ```
 cpu,device=core,host=telegraf five_seconds=1i 1666837816572038000
 ```
 _cpu_ is the measurement name. _device_ is a tag and its value is _core_. _host_ is another tag and its value is _telegraf_.
 Notice there is a "space" after _host_ tag.
-This indicates the data after the space is all fields which are the real telemetry data telegraf collects from the switch. _five_seconds_ is a field name and its value is _1i_. "i" means integer. _1666837816572038000_ in the end is a unix format timestamp.
-All data records received at telegraf and written in influx format have timestamps associated.
+This indicates the data after the space is all fields which are the real telemetry data Telegraf collects from the switch. _five_seconds_ is a field name and its value is _1i_. "i" means integer. _1666837816572038000_ in the end is a unix format timestamp.
+All data records received by Telegraf and written in the influx format have timestamps associated.

 #### Input Setting for gRPC
 ```